Mega Mewtwo X Raid Guide – Best Counters, Weakness, CP & Strategy

 Move Type Damage Energy DPS Notes

-Psystrike Psychic Very High Low ⭐⭐⭐⭐⭐ Signature move, best overall
+Psystrike Psychic Very High Low ⭐⭐⭐⭐⭐ Signature move and core of its damage output

-Dynamic Punch Fighting High Medium ⭐⭐⭐⭐ Great vs Dark/Steel
+Dynamic Punch Fighting High Medium ⭐⭐⭐⭐ Strong coverage against Dark and Steel types

-Focus Blast Fighting Very High High ⭐⭐⭐ Strong but slow
+Focus Blast Fighting Very High High ⭐⭐⭐ Powerful but slower and riskier to use

-Psychic Psychic High Medium ⭐⭐⭐ Outclassed by Psystrike
+Psychic Psychic High Medium ⭐⭐⭐ Solid option but outclassed by Psystrike

 Move Type Why It Matters